Arshad-Siddiqui/Arshad-Siddiqui/README.md

-### Hi there 👋 I'm Arshad
+### Arshad Siddiqui

-I am a new software developer and Makers Academy alumni currently looking for a junior developer role.
-I'm currently learning Go.
+Hi, I am a new software developer and Makers Academy alumni currently looking for a junior fullstack developer role.

+I'm currently learning Go, GORM and Fiber in order to improve my backend skills.

 ## Stack